 I don’t think there exists a better definition for the term Quality.
 The quote is actually attributed to William Adelbert Foster than its actual possible author, William Trufant Foster, according to this article.
 But despite of who said it, I consider that to be the most sound definition of quality.
 Where does quality come from?
 Well, it comes from our brains, because we are the ones that think and, where intentions are formed and made them into creations.
 Therefore quality is a conscious choice made during creation, and the one who is having that intent can be considered as of having the “sense of quality”.
 Quality is not a single thing, but an amalgamation of many such intents.
 Let’s break down the definition of quality and see why, in my opinion, we Indians show a serious lack of it.

 Qualities of Quality

 This obviously points to the fact that quality is not a random choice or event.
 Somebody has to think to make up that intention.
 People with good sense of quality can persistently come up with quality outcomes.
 One key skill that really helps here is how good of an observer you are.
 Can you spot the tiniest differences in what you’re observing?
 How well can you compare your observations with your past experiences?
 How well can you abstract your observations?
 How well can you describe the differences?

 All these matters.
 Simply, you will have a good sense of quality if you’re a good observer.
 Observation takes time and patience.
 So people who are patient are more likely to have a good sense of quality.

 Result of high intention

 This reinforces the first point.
-If something is not accident, then it must be a conscious decision or and intention.
+If something is not an accident, then it must be a conscious decision or an intention.
 How bad you want your intention to be put into place determines what comes next.
-If you’re not a person that listens to your own intentions and have a desire to see it happening, then you’re highly likely to not have a sense of quality.
+If you’re not a person that listen to your own intentions and have a desire to see it happening, then you’re highly likely to not have a sense of quality.